tymyrddin/blue-bbh/source/docs/industry/state.md

-# State of the Industry
+# State of the industry

 In 1995, Netscape launched the first-ever bug bounty program.
 The company encouraged users to report bugs found in its brand-new browser, the Netscape Navigator 2.0, introducing the idea of crowdsourced security testing to the internet world.
 Mozilla launched the next corporate bug bounty program nine years later, in 2004, inviting users to identify bugs in the Firefox browser.